awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sch-mapping.md

 ## Mapping JSON Data to SQL Columns<a name="sch-mapping-json"></a>

- You can map JSON elements to input columns using the AWS Management Console or the Amazon Kinesis Data Analytics API\.
+ You can map JSON elements to input columns using the AWS Management Console or the Kinesis Data Analytics API\.
-+ To map elements to columns using the AWS Management Console, see [Working with the Schema Editor](console-summary-edit-schema.md)\.
++ To map elements to columns using the console, see [Working with the Schema Editor](console-summary-edit-schema.md)\.
-+ To map elements to columns using the Kinesis Analytics API, see the following section\.
++ To map elements to columns using the Kinesis Data Analytics API, see the following section\.

-To map JSON elements to columns in the in\-application input stream, your schema needs the following information for each column:
+To map JSON elements to columns in the in\-application input stream, you need a schema with the following information for each column:
-+ Source Expression: The JSONPath expression that identifies the location of the data for the column\.
++ **Source Expression:** The JSONPath expression that identifies the location of the data for the column\.
-+ Column Name: The name that your SQL queries use to reference the data\.
++ **Column Name:** The name that your SQL queries use to reference the data\.
-+ Data Type: The SQL data type for the column\.
++ **Data Type: **The SQL data type for the column\.

 ## Using the API<a name="sf-map-api"></a>

-To map elements from a streaming source to input columns, you can use the Amazon Kinesis API [CreateApplication](API_CreateApplication.md) action\.
-To create the in\-application stream, you need to specify a schema to transform your data into a schematized version used in SQL\.
+To map elements from a streaming source to input columns, you can use the Kinesis Data Analytics API [CreateApplication](API_CreateApplication.md) action\.
+To create the in\-application stream, specify a schema to transform your data into a schematized version used in SQL\.
 The [CreateApplication](API_CreateApplication.md) action configures your application to receive input from a single streaming source\.
 To map JSON elements or CSV columns to SQL columns, you create a [RecordColumn](API_RecordColumn.md) object in the [SourceSchema](API_SourceSchema.md) `RecordColumns` array\.
-The [RecordColumn](API_RecordColumn.md) object has the following schema\.
+The [RecordColumn](API_RecordColumn.md) object has the following schema:

 ```
 {